hzget/hzget.github.io/programming/basic/network_concepts.md

 and remote endpoint.
 Thus a tcp socket is not a connection, but an endpoint of a connection.

+A port is a ***service endpoint*** by which a server can provide a service.
+A port is not a socket, but a component of a socket.

 A server process creates a socket on startup that are in the listening state, waiting for initiatives from client programs.
 Once a connection is established, a new socket (the conn's local